 (i) an initial annual fee of Fifty Thousand ($50,000) Dollars per year.
 In calendar year 2001, the initial annual fee owed by FRONTERA to EPMI shall be prorated by dividing the initial annual fee by twelve (12) and multiplying it times the number of months during the year this Agreement was in effect.
-The amount so determined shall be paid to EPMI in equal amounts at the end of each calendar quarter beginning with the first calendar quarter following the Effective Date.
+The amount so determined shall be paid to EPMI in [advance or arrears] in equal amounts at the end of each calendar quarter [we should probably pick specific payment dates to avoid the confusion that might arise because we are starting this Agreement on 3/15/01] beginning with the first calendar quarter following the Effective Date.
 The amount payable shall be paid by the twentieth (20th) day of the month following the end of the calendar quarter.
 For any part month, the monthly amount shall be divided by thirty (30) and multiplied times the number of days in the part month in which this Agreement was in effect.

 (ii) In addition, EPMI shall be paid an incentive fee consisting of a percentage of the Net Revenue derived from the sale of Energy, Available Energy, Capacity and Ancillary Services by EPMI, payable as follows: